Does Power of Attorney Make You Responsible for Someone Else's Debts?

 The following is provided for informational purposes only and is not intended as legal advice.

 A signed power of attorney (POA) gives you ability to manage the financial and legal affairs of a loved one or trusted friend.
-It can especially useful if you have a family member who can no longer manage their own affairs and you've been chosen to help them make decisions and handle day-to-day business.
+It can be especially useful if you have a family member who can no longer manage their own affairs and you've been chosen to help them make decisions and handle day-to-day business.

 But what are your responsibilities as a POA?
 And if you're serving as the POA for someone who can't make payments on debts or other bills, do you have to make those payments personally?

-The question came up when a reader, who was serving as POA for her mother, was told by a debt collector that if the mother couldn't make payments, then as the POA, she would need to.
+A reader, who was serving as POA for her mother, was told by a debt collector that if the mother couldn't make payments, then as the POA, she would need to.
 She then asked us, "Is that true?"

 First thing first – if you're not named anywhere on the accounts in question, chances are good that you're not personally responsible for repaying them.
 If you're a cosigner, then yes, you would be responsible, but that has nothing to do with being a power of attorney.
+So if you're serving purely as a POA for someone, their debts are your concern (because you need to decide how they're handled), but they aren't your personal responsibility to repay.

-So while, as a POA, you don't need to pay the principal's bills out of your own pocket, you do have some important financial responsibilities.
+Even though you don't need to pay the principal's bills out of your own pocket, you do have some important financial responsibilities.
 Through the POA, you serve as an agent and fiduciary for the principal.
 That role makes you responsible for properly managing their money, assets, and debts.
 And that includes decisions on how to handle their debts.

 According to the guidelines created by the Consumer Financial Protection Bureau, an attorney-in-fact (which is what you become after the POA is signed) has four basic duties.
-They must
+They must:

 - Act in the principal’s best interest;